starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/define_call_message.md

 });
 ```

-The result will be an object, with 2 string :
+The result will be an object, with 2 strings:

 ```typescript
 { name: "Organic", description: "The best way to read a long string!!!" }